yaronzlotolov/Kubernetes-Docker-Desktop/README.md

 The example contains kubernetes components like deployments, pods, services, replicaset, secrets, persistent volume, ingress and prometheus.
-This example uses CI/CD that creates a docker image and pushes it to DockerHub using github actions.
+This example runs CI that creates a docker image and pushes it to DockerHub using github actions.
 The CD is controlled by ArgoCD as Gippsland.
 Instructions are located in Documents folder in the code.